· LMS · GWR · LNER · Misc · Stations · What's New · Video · Guestbook · About

 RS Carepenter

-View looking towards Whitacre with the station on the right prior to the level crossing and the goods siding on the left past the level crossing gates
+Looking towards Whitacre with the station on the right and the goods siding on the left with the crossing in between

 Looking towards Hampton with the short single platform station on the left and the level crossing gates in the foreground